About Milestones and Waymarkers

 As well as the turnpike milestones on the road to Otley, another set of stones on the same road is extremely interesting and unique in the county.
 There is no word to accurately call them by.
 They are often referred to as mileposts as they show distances, in miles and furlongs.
 But they occur at road junctions rather than at one-mile intervals.
 Here we call them guide-stones, as they list many nearby places.
 But although places are listed in a logical sequence they do not appear to show actual directions.

 The places named are often towns and villages, but more frequently they are individual buildings, especially churches – around ten of these – and other landmarks.
+The picture below illustrates this: there are halls, roads, a cross, a station and a church.
+And also a peculiar Germanic spelling of Otley Chevin.

 Some towns beyond the area are mentioned, once: Bradford, Ilkley, Skipton.
 Otley is named once, and its church on four stones.
 Leeds itself is not named, but Leeds Bridge, the ultimate end of the turnpike, is listed on eight stones.
 Other villages named, both on the line of the road and off it, include Burley, Chapeltown, Meanwood, Old Bramhope and Tinshill, again usually just once.